 - A minimum of 2 hours prior to cooking (but preferably the night before), dry chicken breasts with paper towels and place in a small mixing bowl.
 In another small bowl or measuring cup, whisk together marinade ingredients and pour marinade over chicken breasts.
 Using tongs (and not your hands as the marinade will stain them red), flip chicken breasts as much as necessary to fully coat in the marinade.
 Cover bowl with plastic wrap and refrigerate until ready to cook.

 - Follow these instructions very carefully: Remove bowl of marinated chicken breasts from the refrigerator.
 Remove and discard plastic wrap from the bowl.
 Using tongs, place chicken breasts on a small plate.
 Using a spatula, scrape every last bit of marinade from the bowl into the Instant Pot and stir to combine with everything else in the pot.
 Place chicken on top of tomatoes, ensuring they are not touching the bottom of the Instant Pot but are resting on the tomatoes.
-Scrape any juices or marinade left from the chicken on the small plate into the pot, close the lid, set the pressure release valve to “Sealing,” hit the "Pressure Cook" or "Manual" button, and set timer for 7 minutes.*
+Scrape any juices or marinade left from the chicken on the small plate into the pot, close the lid, set the pressure release valve to “Sealing,” hit the "Pressure Cook" or "Manual" button, and set timer for 5 minutes.
+Once the cooking cycle has completed, allow pressure to release naturally for 10 minutes, and then release any remaining pressure.
+Hit the "Cancel" button.

-- Once the cooking cycle has completed, promptly quick release the pressure.
+- Open lid.
 Using a fresh set of tongs, remove chicken to a cutting board.
 Using an instant read thermometer, check the temperature of the thickest chicken breast.
 Chicken must be at least 165° F to be safely consumed.
 Allow the chicken to rest on the cutting board.